Bb Upgrade 2015

 Hardware, operating systems, browsers, programming, and even the Web have changed dramatically since Blackboard was first created in the mid-1990's.
 Its Web 1.0 programming does not play well with Web 2.0.
 Improved communication, information sharing, collaboration, usability, and security require advanced web development techniques.
 This upgrade will permit us to use new technologies that facilitate securely sharing valuable data between Blackboard and other systems.
 Additionally, we must keep up with current releases because older releases cease to be supported, which means that we would not be able to fix the system if and when it broke.

-Though some of our uses take advantage of only a very few, basic features in Bb, others are asking for additional tools and capabilities for improving their course management and teaching with Blackboard.
-Bb 9 offers such additional features, as well as a more intuitive and effective user interface.
+Though some of our users take advantage of only a very few, basic features in Bb, others are asking for additional tools and capabilities for improving their course management and teaching with Blackboard.
+This upgrade offers such additional features.